 Finally, the element that will influence your experience the most is arguably the quality of the steel.
 Steel quality determines the toughness, strength, durability, ease of sharpening, and how many times the blade can be used before becoming blunt.

-- Stainless steel, while being more resistant to rust, are more difficult to sharpen and can become brittle over time.
+- Stainless steel, while being more resistant to rust, is more difficult to sharpen and can become brittle over time.

 - Carbon steel is tougher, sharper and great for jobs such as chopping and splitting.
 However, without proper and regular maintenance, carbon steel knives rust quicker than average.